ydirson/gl-streaming/README.md

 - GL4ES apps now in segfault.

 ## Notes
-- Current minimum SDK level is set to 21 (Android 5) but it may work on older Android devices by some modify.
+- Current minimum SDK level is set to 21 (Android 5) but it may work on older Android devices by some modifies.
 - Default port of server: 18145, client: 18146.

 ## Known issue (Android)
-- Rotate screen (change orientation) or put app to background cause app to spawn huge memory usage in a short time.
+- Some old devices: put app to background will make app lost EGL context.

 ## Quick start